Update: The D7Security group is now established at gitlab.com/d7security and d7security.org!

 Screenshot of a drupal.org release settings page.
 Contains a warning box with the text "Branches compatible with Drupal 7.x that are set as unsupported cannot be set as supported again.".
 A big thinking emoji is inserted on the screenshot.

 The Drupal Security Team has announced in PSA-2023-06-07 that unsupported Drupal 7 modules/themes cannot be supported again.
-I'm proposing to create a D7Security team on Github that can provide security fixes for those unsupported modules.
-A small update module can then notify Drupal 7 site owners when new security releases are available on Github.
+I'm proposing to create a D7Security team on Gitlab.com that can provide security fixes for those unsupported modules.
+A small update module can then notify Drupal 7 site owners when new security releases are available on Gitlab.com.

 Background